Pistachio and strawberry baked cheesecake

 1. In a food processor, blitz dry base ingredients together until a crumble is formed.
 Add the olive oil and pulse again.
 Line the bottom of an 8x4” cake tin with greaseproof paper.
 Press the crust into the bottom of the pan.

 2. In a high-powered blender, blend the filling ingredients (excluding the strawberries) until creamy.
-Pour the filling over the crust and smooth until even.
+Add 50ml of extra milk if too thick.
+Then pour the filling over the crust and smooth until even.

 3. Bake on 180C/gas mark 4 in a preheated oven for 60 minutes.

-4. In the meantime, cook strawberries in a small saucepan over medium heat until they reach a jammy consistency.
+4. In the meantime, cook strawberries in a small saucepan over medium heat for around 10 minutes or until they reach a jammy consistency.
 Leave to cool.

 Cannellini beans are a strange but wonderful addition to this delicious cheesecake, they contain an abundance of fibre which comes with a handful of health benefits.